odoo/documentation/accounting/bank/feeds/coda.rst

 .. image:: media/coda03.png
    :align: center

-Every time you get a statement related to a new customer / supplier, Twenty20 will ask you to select the right contact to reconcile the transaction.
+Every time you get a statement related to a new customer / vendor, Twenty20 will ask you to select the right contact to reconcile the transaction.
 Twenty20 learns from that operation and will automatically complete the next payments you get or make to these contacts.
 This will